manzoorqirat-boop/DMS-Backend/README.md

 - **Template blobs are on local disk.** `ITemplateFileStore` is the seam; the disk implementation needs a mounted persistent volume, or replacement with an object store, before it's anything other than a dev store.
-- **No tests.** `DocxTemplateValidator` is pure and I/O-free specifically so it can be covered against a folder of good and bad sample `.docx` files without a database.
+- **No integration tests.** Domain logic is covered; the database-enforced invariants and every application service are not.
 - **Mail transport** — see the warning above.
 The queue, dedupe and run evidence are real;
   delivery is not.
 - **Reminders go to the document author**, since there's no department-owner concept yet.
 The